-Active listings on the market decreased from last year decreased since last month
+Active listings on the market decreased from last year increased since last month

 This number represents the Months of